joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-09-easter-bunny.md

 - There are $\binom{6}{\frac12n}$ cases where an arrangement pairs with its rotationally symmetric self.
 These contribute one arrangement to the total.
 - Every other pairing has a rotationally symmetric duplicate represented in the product.
 These terms have to be downweighted by half to avoid double-counting.

-This means that we have to seperate these cases, downweight the second kind, and add them together.
+This means that we have to separate these cases, downweight the second kind, and add them together.
 Carrying this out, the proper $\ell=r=\frac12 n$ term is

 $$ \binom{6}{\frac12 n} + \frac12\left[\binom{6}{\frac12 n}^2 - \binom{6}{\frac12 n}\right] = \frac12\left[\binom{6}{\frac12 n} + \binom{6}{\frac12 n}^2\right]. $$